MatrikMoon/TournamentAssistant/README.md

 TBA

 #### Terminal only
 I'll be using Arch Linux with neovim in this example.
 I won't provide screenshots here since I'll be assuming that you know what you're doing.
+If you don't, then I would recommend the GUI guide below.
 - Make a new directory where you want to save the server files and cd to it:`mkdir TournamentAssistantCore-linux-0.4.0 && cd TournamentAssistantCore-linux-0.4.0`

 - Download the latest `TournamentAssistantCore-linux` using wget: `wget https://github.com/MatrikMoon/TournamentAssistant/releases/download/0.4.0/TournamentAssistantCore-linux`. *This example command is for the version 0.4.0, if a new version has been released please replace the url with the new one*

 - Run `TournamentAssistantCore-linux` using `./TournamentAssistantCore-linux`.
 After ~5 seconds close it with `ctrl + c`.

-- Open your terminal editor of choice and edit the configuration file: `nvim serverConsig.json`.
+- Open your terminal editor of choice and edit the configuration file: `nvim serverConfig.json`.
 You can use the screenshots from Linux GUI setup as a reference. **Don't forget to remove the brackets**.
     - Add your server address.
 It will need to be a domain name, direct IP addresses are not supported.
     - You can also add a server name and password.